brltty/brltty/Document/software.rst

 Installation and Upgrading
 ==========================

-An archive of |document subject| can be downloaded in the following formats:
+An archive of the |document subject| can be downloaded in the following formats:

   =====  ==============================
   bzip2  `<canute-controller.tar.bz2>`_